fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 There are many ways to deploy Fleet.
 Last time, we looked at deploying [Fleet on Render](https://fleetdm.com/deploy/deploying-fleet-on-render).
 This time, we’re going to deploy Fleet on AWS with Terraform IaC (infrastructure as code).

-Deploying on AWS with Fleet’s reference architecture will get you a fully functional Fleet instance that can scale to your needs.
+Deploying on AWS with Fleet’s reference architecture is an easy way to get a fully functional Fleet instance that can scale to your needs.

 ## Prerequisites: